strongloop/strongloop.com2/_posts/2017-08-30-support-childrens-literacy-tuxs-bookworms-node-interactive.md

   - Events
 ---

 Are you heading to [Node.js Interactive](http://events.linuxfoundation.org/events/node-interactive)?
-It's the premier event for those who use Node.js - developers, companies, and vendors.
+It's the premier event for those who use Node.js, whether you are a developer, a vendor, or represneting a company.
 In addition to providing great dialogue and networking around Node.js, the event also provides a great opportunity for attendees: the chance to help support and provide book donations for local children through Tux's Bookworms!

 ## What's Tux's Bookworms?